CHLee0801/TemporalWikiDatasets/README.md

 ## 1. Wikipedia

 There are two types of generation at the end.
-One is GPT-2 training datasets, and the other is Wikipedia subsets which will be used in Section 3.
+One is GPT-2 training datasets, and the other is Wikipedia subsets which will be used in **Section 3**.
 Alignment.

-#### wikipedia_datasets.py

 ```
 python wikipedia_datasets.py --mode subset --old <previous_month> --new <new_month>